guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ## What exceptions should represent?

-To make it short: *"SOMETHING EXPECTED happen"*.
+To make it short, exceptions represent: *"SOMETHING EXPECTED happened"*.

 You frequently **don't care about precision, but accuracy**.
 It means that you don't need to know exactly WHY something failed (e.g. bad internet connection? provider is off?), but you should focus on **WHAT failed so you can respond to**.